 The third component of the IDM Strategic Model is to engage and Connect with your target audience anywhere, anytime, over any device; the goal is to form personal connections that will Convert short-term leads into sales and foster long-term relationships.

-- Social – The platform you use to Convey and Promote your message and Connect with your target audience.
+- Social – The platform you use to Convey and Augment your message and Connect with your target audience.

 - Local – Your area of concentration or relevant proximity; can be geographic or online.